identusbook/identusbook.github.io/book/section4/mediator.md

 We will teach the reader how to

 - Install, configure, and Run your own Mediator
-- How to manage Websockets
+- How to manage web sockets
 - Performance Tuning